mbuguaelaine/AfriSkana/README.md

 If there’s no vulnerability found on the NVD, the risk mapper dictionary comes to play.
 The dictionary maps a default recommendation prompting the user to restrict access by placing the port behind the firewall, verify if the service is required, or update/patch the software.
 Ensuring the tool returns an output and gives an accurate recommendation.

 # 📄 Usage
-1. Install AfriSkana dependencies as instructed on the installation section
+1. Install AfriSkana dependencies as instructed on the installation section.
 2. Use the your web browser to access the dashboard, using the 127.0.0.1 address.
 3. sign up and set up an account.
 4. Finally set the IP address you wish to scan and specify the scan mode.